SuperOfficeDocs/superoffice-docs/user-guide/en/email/gmaillink/archive-attachments.md

 3. Click the SuperOffice icon ![icon][img2].
 The dialog **Archive attachment as a SuperOffice document** opens.

     If the sender of the email is not listed in SuperOffice CRM, a warning will appear at the top of the dialog.
-See [Handling emails from senders not registered in SuperOffice][1].
 A warning also appears if the sender is registered on multiple companies in SuperOffice CRM.
-See [Handling emails from senders with several listings][2].

 4. In the dialog, the **Company** and **Contact** fields have been filled in if the sender is registered in SuperOffice.
 Fill in relevant information in the following fields: